markmygan/cmpt221/labs/lab-3/db.md

     ```

 ### Lab - Part 1
 In order to connect to a database, you need to _create_ a database.
-We'll be creating our database in Postgres, so go ahead and download pgAdmin4: https://www.pgadmin.org/download/
+We'll be creating our database in Postgres, so go ahead and download PostgreSQL and pgAdmin4: https://www.postgresql.org/download/

 Open the application and follow the set-up instructions.
 You'll have to set a password for the user `postgres`. **Remember this password.** Once you're set up, you can create your database by following these instructions: